mag1opensource/hello-world/README.md

 # hello-world
 Just another Hell-World Repo
-Leaning how to use GitHub for the first time in 2017
+Learning how to use GitHub for the first time in 2017 not sure why my commit is not working?